Nikitsatsiki/data-ber-10-19/module-2_projects/visualizing-real-world-data-project/your-code/README.md

 We want to display the differences of the offers in the federal states of Germany.<br/>
 Therefore, we will examine the rental prices, but also other properties like the service charge, the living space, the year of construction, the total number of rooms and much more. <br/>
 We assume, that the big cities, like Berlin and Hamburg are more expensive.
-This can be visible, since they are also federal states themselves.
+This can be visible, since they are also federal states themselves. <br/>
-Comparing them to other federal states of Germany, which have a bigger area, but a smaller density of population could show us, that Berlin and Hamburg are expensive.<br/>
+Comparing them to other federal states of Germany, which have a bigger area, but a smaller density of population could show us, that Berlin and Hamburg are expensive. <br/>
 We assume that the rental prices are more linked to the location than to the overall condition of the flat.

 ## Dataset
 The source used is attached below.<br/>